-The early settlers of Dagupan City are believed to have come from Flores Islands in Indonesia because of their dialect which has a strong similarity to the Pangasinan dialect.
-Their main occupation is fishing and salt making, a major source of income among coastal residents of today.
+The early settlers of Dagupan City were believed to have come from the Flores Island, one of the islands of the Lesser Sunda Islands located in the eastern half of the Indonesian Archipelago.
+The dialect used by the natives of this island bore a strong similarity to the Pangasinan dialect.
+The main sources of livelihood were fishing and salt-making, both major sources of livelihood and income among coastal residents in the present day.

 The area of Dagupan was part of the the Alcadia Mayor of Pangasinan, a politico-civil administrative unit or province in 1580.
 Dagupan was originally named ‘Bacnotan’ by the Augustinian missionaries.
 A few years after the establishment of the Encomienda in Pangasinan in 1583 during the period of the Spanish Colonization, Bacnotan was already known to be one of the biggest areas for trade not only within the Alcadia Mayor, but within the whole of the Ilocos Region.

 In 1660, Andres Malong, a local chieftain of Binalatongan, led the Malong Revolt of the Filipinos against the Spaniards.
 The insurrection was short-lived as the Filipinos were subdued by the Spaniards.
 After the revolt, the locals rebuilt their town.
 To commemorate the gathering of forces under Malong, the place was renamed as ‘Nandaragupan’, which in local dialect meant, ‘where people meet.’
 In 1780, the name was then simplified to ‘Dagupan’, of which it stands to this day.